2007 Indoor Cricket World Cup: Finals

 The Women's World Cup Final featured Australia and South Africa.
-South Africa entered the side as favourites having accounted for Australia in all but one of their encounters in the earlier stages of the World Cup.
+South Africa entered the team as favourites having accounted for Australia in all but one of their encounters in the earlier stages of the World Cup.
 Australia, however, rebounded and managed to claim their fifth consecutive World Cup title.

 Player of the tournament

 Nineteen year old Lee Irwin of Australia was awarded player of the tournament.